 - Develop joint student programming with another school

-- Receive a 50% discount on department or faculty-wide professional development workshops
+- Receive a discounted rate on department or faculty-wide professional development workshops